OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 © 2009, 2011-2019 Verizon.
 All Rights Reserved.

-\--------------

-I also made edits to the international privacy centre to make the language consistent across the board.
-My edits are in the attached.

-I promise this is it from me (at least for now ;-))

-  Attachments area

 Contact us

 If you have questions, concerns or suggestions related to our Privacy Policy or our privacy practices, e-mail us or contact us at: